weikai-booodl/fullstack/README.md

 * Implement frontend build process with Browserify and Grunt
 * Add caching layer in API view handlers
 * If need to deploy to production,
   * use Nginx+Uwsgi to serve the site
   * enable https
-* make Dockerfile to automate the provisoning and deployment process
+  * create Docker or SaltStack script to automate the provisioning and deployment process